top of page

 Focus: Exposure to new environments, sounds, and people

-Short trips to parks, quiet streets, or dog-friendly cafés (only after all vaccines are completed)
+• Take short trips to parks, quiet streets, or dog-friendly cafés (only after all vaccines are completed).

 Tip: End the adventure while your puppy is confident, not tired or stressed.